Mission to the Unknown: Recreation

+Production

 The recreation was created in about five days in February 2019, and the multi-camera shoot was done in three days from 20 to 23 February.
 It was filmed in colour and converted to black-and-white in editing; the on-set camera monitors also displayed the image in black-and-white.
 Ireland, who directed the recreation, used both the original camera script and a newly-formatted one.
 He edited the episode by placing it atop the original's audio for the sequences to closely match.
+Several teams at UCLan worked in different departments, including costume design, fashion, make-up, and music; an external subcontractor constructed some of the sets based on the production team's designs.

 Mandip Gill, a UCLan drama graduate who played Yasmin Khan in Doctor Who from 2018 to 2022, sent a video message of support to the cast and crew alongside Thirteenth Doctor actress Jodie Whittaker.
 Peter Purves and Edward de Souza visited the set, and the former used his social media platforms to publicise the production.
 Janette Rawstron, the recreation's lead make-up artist who taught Media Make-Up at the nearby Accrington and Rossendale College, considered Malpha the biggest challenge, as the heat of the lighting caused parts of the make-up to shift around.
-The fashion department spent several hours sewing nodules onto both sides of the Varga plant, even though only the front is seen in the episode.
 For the jungle set, Ireland borrowed a technique used in the 1982 Doctor Who serial Kinda, spreading foliage across the studio floor; these were required to be moved to the side for the Daleks to move.
 Foliage and pot plants were sourced from around the university and from productions like Coronation Street.

-Nicholas Briggs portrayed the Daleks in the recreation, having returned to the country the day before production following the Gallifrey One convention in Los Angeles.
-Briggs and Ireland met in 2013, when the former visited Bournemouth University.
-Briggs felt that the Dalek voices in "Mission to the Unknown" and The Daleks' Master Plan sounded "a bit more like" actors Hawkins and Graham than the Daleks; he adjusted his ring modulator to avoid this, but attempted recreate the original voices as closely as possible.
+Nicholas Briggs portrayed the Daleks in the recreation; he and Ireland met in 2013.
+Briggs felt the Dalek voices in "Mission to the Unknown" and The Daleks' Master Plan sounded "a bit more like" actors Hawkins and Graham than the Daleks; he adjusted his ring modulator to avoid this, but attempted to recreate the original voices as closely as possible.
 James Burgess operated the Daleks and, alongside his father Mike, provided a blue-and-silver Dalek for use.
 In the recreation, Marco Simioni played Marc Cory, Dan Gilligan played Lowery, Jacob Marrison played Garvey, and Paul Stenton played Malpha.
-Several issues interrupted filming throughout the week—such as a fire alarm from the use of a smoke machine, and a malfunction of Briggs's ring modulator and a camera—but filming ultimately finished about an hour ahead of schedule.
 The Dalek set was used in one scene in the original episode, and later returned for use throughout The Daleks' Master Plan; however, due to the set's complexity and infrequent usage, the recreation uses models instead, with full-size close-ups for shots of the Daleks.
 The model shots were filmed some weeks after main production.